vandanal187/1/Signals.md

 ## Scheduling values

-A very important feature of Tone.Signal is that it sample-accurate.
+A very important feature of Tone.Signal is that it is sample-accurate.
 Scheduled changes will occur precisely when they are supposed to.

-Tone.Signal includes all of the same scheduling methods which the `AudioParam` does such as:
+Tone.Signal includes all of the same scheduling methods as the `AudioParam`, such as:

 * `setValueAtTime` - to schedule a value change at a precise time.
 * `linearRampToValueAtTime` - to ramp to a value starting from the previously scheduled value.